 One hundred forty-six people were trained on RED/REC with MCSP support, including three EPI focal points and two EPI deputies in Center, Center-East, and East Regions; 43 DMT members in Baskuy, Sig-Noghin, Pouytenga, Zabré, and Manni districts; and 98 chiefs of public and private health facilities.
 A specific area of focus for capacity-building during trainings was development of district and health facility microplans.
-A microplanning template was developed to aid participants in: district/health facility catchment area map preparation and updating; identification of health centers and location of priority communities; identification of client barriers in accessing and using immunization services; identification of solutions to overcome challenges; preparation of work plans and plans for immunization sessions, including strategies for improving vaccination in the second year of life.
+A microplanning template was developed to aid participants in: district/health facility catchment area map preparation and updating; identification of client barriers in accessing and using immunization services; identification of solutions to overcome challenges; preparation of work plans and plans for immunization services for improving vaccination in the second year of life.